YinHK-gameDev/unity-learn/input/Input System/Controls.md

 | StickControl | A 2D stick control like the thumbsticks on gamepads or the stick control of a joystick. | `Gamepad.rightStick` |
 | DpadControl | A 4-way button control like the D-pad on gamepads or hatswitches on joysticks. | `Gamepad.dpad` |
 | TouchControl | A control that represents all the properties of a touch on a touch screen. | `Touchscreen.primaryTouch` |

+### Control paths
+The Input System can look up Controls using textual paths.
+Bindings on Input Actions rely on this feature to identify the Control(s) they read input from.